 - High variation among California hospitals (from 11% to 77%) demonstrate substantial improvement opportunities.

 - The rise in NTSV cesareans has not added any benefits to mothers or improved outcomes for neonates and can lead to more morbidities for low-risk women both for their first births as well as future pregnancies.

 Benefits of Hospital Participation

-Participating hospital teams will receive training materials, educational webinars, detailed real-time data reports and on-site assistance from experts.
-Hospitals will be able to network with teams across the state that are also participating in this effort.
-Other benefits include:
+Participating hospital teams received training materials, educational webinars, detailed real-time data reports and on-site assistance from experts, as well as other benefits including:

 - Mentor support for implementation of bundle elements

 - Development and implementation of consistent and standardized approaches to care